![]() | Hašek, Jaroslav Matěj František | |

 More loyal than made out to be?

-There is no doubt that he, like Einjährigfreiwilliger Marek, was locked up in the garrison prison from time to time, but again it was likely to be public order offences rather than politics.
-The only instance we know of where he was disciplined for a political outburst was actually in České legie in 1917 (after his infamous article The Czech Pickwick Club).
-It is also tempting to ask that if he was so convinced in his anti-Austrian views, why did it take him eight months to land on the "other side"?
+There is no doubt that he, like Einjährigfreiwilliger Marek, was locked up in the garrison prison occasionally, but again, it was likely to be public order offences rather than politics.
+The only known instance where he was disciplined for political reasons was in České legie in 1917 (after his infamous article The Czech Pickwick Club).
+It is also tempting to ask why it took him eight months to land on the "other side" if he was so convinced in his anti-Austrian views.
 He probably could have done what the main target of his scorn in the "Czech Pickwick Klub", Bohdan Pavlů, did in late 1914: join the Czech volunteers on the spot of capture or shortly thereafter.
-Ernst Kollmann who was in the same prisoner transport as Hašek noted that Družina recruited already in the transit camp at Darnytsa so he surely would have had a chance to join there.
+Ernst Kollmann, who was in the same prisoner transport as Hašek, noted that Družina were already recruiting in the transit camp at Darnytsa, so he surely would have had a chance to join there.

 Hašek's time in Russia reflected in Švejk

-Jaroslav Hašek and his time in Russia (1915-1920) is comprehensively covered under the headline České legie, and there is little from this period that is directly reflected in The Good Soldier Švejk.
-One exception is the author's description of officer's servant where he mentions the Legions directly and also describes a "pucflek's" journey into captivity carrying his master's luggage.
-They route described is at least partly identical to that of the author (see Dubno, Darnytsa).
+Jaroslav Hašek and his time in Russia (1915-1920) is comprehensively covered under the headline České legie, and little from this period is directly reflected in The Good Soldier Švejk.
+One exception is the author's general description of officer's servants, where he mentions the Legions directly and describes a "pucflek's" journey into captivity carrying his master's luggage.
+The route described is at least partly identical to Hašek's (see Dubno, Darnytsa).

-A more co-incidental connection is the story of a tomcat soiling a picture of the emperor, a clear parallel to the scene from U kalicha where the flies were equally impertinent to his majesty.
-The story Povídka o obrazu císaře Františka Josefa I. was published in the Kiev weekly Čechoslovan on 17 July 1916 and described the owner of a paper-shop, Mr. Petiška from Mladá Boleslav, who traded pictures of the emperor in Jewish liquor shops and also eagerly hoisted the flag on official state holidays.
-Unfortunately a tomcat emptied his bladder on the pictures and made them unsellable.
-The story was picked up by the Austrian intelligence services and led to an investigation in absentia of the author, for high treason (Hochverrat) and defamation of His Imperial Majesty (Majestätsbeleidigung).
+A more coincidental connection is the story of a tomcat soiling a picture of the emperor, a clear parallel to the scene from U kalicha where the flies were equally impertinent to his majesty.
+The story Povídka o obrazu císaře Františka Josefa I. was published in the Kiev weekly Čechoslovan on 17 July 1916 and described the owner of a paper shop, Mr. Petiška from Mladá Boleslav, who traded pictures of the emperor in Jewish liquor shops and also eagerly hoisted the flag on official state holidays.
+Unfortunately, a tomcat emptied his bladder on the pictures, making them unsaleable.
+The story was picked up by the Austrian intelligence services and led to an investigation in absentia of the author for high treason (Hochverrat) and defamation of His Imperial Majesty (Majestätsbeleidigung).
 The case was jointly investigated by c.k. policejní ředitelství and the k.u.k.
 Divisionsgericht in Vienna.

 Credit: Radko Pytlík, Jaroslav Šerák, Břetislav Hůla, Jan Morávek, Jan Vaněk, Bohumil Vlček, Jaroslav Kejla, František Skřivánek, Franta Hofer, VÚA, ÖStA